poult-lab/daily-word/english_words_ learning.md

 Angela's $7,000 tuition at University this year will be paid for with scholarships.

 "the money that you pay to be taught, especially in a college or university"

+09.intuition  [ˌɪntjuˈɪʃn]

+[noun] { ~ (that…)} I had an intuition that something awful was about to happen.

+"an idea or a strong feeling that sth is true although you cannot explain why"

+10.intuitive /ɪnˈtjuːɪtɪv/ /ɪnˈtuːɪtɪv/

+[adj] He had an intuitive sense of what the reader wanted.

+"obtained by using your feelings rather than by considering the facts"

+11.counter-intuitive  [ˌkaʊntər ɪnˈtjuːɪtɪv]

+[adj] These results seem counter-intuitive.
+In Python, NaN is considered not equal to itself, which might seem counterintuitive

+"the opposite of what you would expect or what seems to be obvious"